mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Change log ==

+= Version 0.69 =
+* Fixed bug in generated jQuery for Validation which caused syntax errors which could then interfere with redirect.
+* Added support for embedded images in Google Forms.

 = Version 0.68 =
 * Fixed a bug due to missing named parameter passed to wp_update_post() which  manifested itself in a call to array_map() as part of core WordPress function.